dy/piezo/README.md

 ## Motivation

-Audio processing has no cross-platform solution, every environment deals with audio differently, many don't have audio processing at all.
-The _Web Audio API_ is unreliable – unpredictable pauses, glitches and so on, so <q>audio is better handled in WASM worklet</q> ([@stagas](https://github.com/stagas)).
+Audio processing has no cross-platform solution, every environment deals with audio differently, many envs don't have audio processing at all.
+The _Web Audio API_ has unpredictable pauses, glitches and so on, so <q>audio is better handled in WASM worklet</q> ([@stagas](https://github.com/stagas)).

-_Piezo_ attempts to fill that gap, providing a common layer.
-It is also a personal take in language design - rethinking parts, adding missing features, and providing safe haven.
-It explores groups as syntax sugar, multiple returns, ranges, pipes, state vars, no-OOP functional style.
+_Piezo_ attempts to provide a common layer.
+It is also a personal take in language design - grounded in common syntax, exploring new features like syntax groups, ranges, multiple returns, pipeline, state vars, no-OOP functional style.

 <!-- WASM target gives performance and portability - browsers, [audio/worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), web-workers, nodejs, [embedded systems](https://github.com/bytecodealliance/wasm-micro-runtime) etc. -->